Gilpin Airlines: Routes

-The predecessor Pickwick Airways operated from March 1929 to spring 1930 on a route network that originated in San Diego but extended as far as San Francisco and Guatemala.
-The Gilpin successor, headquartered in Glendale, California, operated several routes in the Southwest, including one between Palm Springs and Grand Central Air Terminal, Glendale near Los Angeles.
-However, the chief source of revenue came from a route between Los Angeles and Agua Caliente Racetrack, now in Tijuana city.
-During Prohibition, the Agua Caliente resort operated a casino, horse racing, and a resort hotel.
+The airline's predecessor Pickwick Airways operated from March 1929 to spring 1930 on a route network that originated in San Diego but extended as far as San Francisco and Guatemala.
+Gilpin Airlines, headquartered in Glendale, California, operated several routes in the Southwest, including one between Palm Springs and Grand Central Air Terminal, Glendale, serving Los Angeles.
+However, the chief source of revenue came from a route between Los Angeles and Agua Caliente Racetrack, now in Tijuana, Mexico.
+During the Prohibition era, the Agua Caliente resort operated a casino, horse racing venue, and a resort hotel.
 The airline’s brochure stated a fare of $7.50 for this route, which included stops in San Diego and other locations as requested.
 The airline also operated charters in the Southwest.

-The accident in Toluca was a flight carrying James Crofton, the president of the Agua Caliente resort, along with his secret wife, actress Mona Rico, to meet with Mexican president Pascual Ortiz Rubio.
+An accident occurred in Toluca with a flight carrying James Crofton, the president of the Agua Caliente resort, along with his secret wife Mona Rico, to meet with Mexican president Pascual Ortiz Rubio.

-Notable aviator Pancho Barnes flew for Pickwick, for publicity.
+Notable aviator Pancho Barnes flew for Pickwick Airways for publicity.

 In May 1933, the airline reported it had four pilots and nineteen employees.
 That month, the airline flew 155 revenue trips in 172 hours, carrying 482 passengers.